 To help you to fit it all in, we’ve collated our favourite activities in Phuket:

 New to Phuket?
-Check out this compact Phuket guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Phuket!
+Our compact Phuket guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Phuket!

 #1 Bounce between Phuket’s beaches

 Due to the high number of tourists, few of Phuket’s beaches have been able to maintain the secluded tropical island feel.